saleor/saleor-docs/docs/getting-started/installation-windows.md

 > **Tip**
 >
-> Make a note of the password you set for the administration account during installation process.
+> Make a note of the password you set for the administration account during the installation process.